olivia3395/olivia3395.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Howdy!
 I'm a Statistics Ph.D. candidate at Boston University, advised by [Debarghya Mukherjee](https://debarghya-mukherjee.github.io/) and [Luis Carvalho](https://math.bu.edu/people/lecarval/).
-Previously: M.A.
-Statistics, Columbia; B.S.
-Mathematics, Shandong University (with a year at AMSS, Chinese Academy of Sciences).
+Before BU: M.A.
+Statistics at Columbia, B.S.
+Mathematics at Shandong University, with a year at AMSS, Chinese Academy of Sciences.

-I work on **transfer learning and representation learning** — optimal transport, graph methods, multimodal models — with a focus on what holds up when data is scarce, high-dimensional, and non-IID.

-The question I keep coming back to: **how do you reuse what a model already knows when the world won't sit still?** Under distribution shift, that means transferring structure from a well-understood source to a noisier target.
-In LLMs and VLMs, it means specializing broad pretrained knowledge for a downstream task without overfitting, hallucination, or misalignment.

-Concretely, that means caring about when transfer provably works — minimax rates, oracle inequalities, safe-transfer criteria — and about the cases where structure is the hard part: aligning graphs and manifolds without known correspondence, warm-starting policies in environments that won't hold still, and specializing pretrained LLMs and VLMs without letting them overfit or drift out of alignment.
+I work on transfer learning and representation learning — optimal transport, graph methods, multimodal models — with a focus on what holds up when data is scarce, high-dimensional, and non-IID.
+The question I keep coming back to: **how do you reuse what a model already knows when the world won't sit still?** Part of the answer is knowing when transfer provably works — minimax rates, oracle inequalities, safe-transfer criteria.
+The other part is the cases where structure itself is the obstacle: aligning graphs and manifolds without known correspondence, warm-starting policies in environments that keep moving, and specializing pretrained LLMs and VLMs without letting them overfit or drift out of alignment.

-Curious about the research?
-I've put together beginner-friendly slide decks on my main directions: **[transfer learning](transfer_learning.pdf)** · **[graph learning](graph_learning.pdf)** · **[optimal transport](optimal_transport.pdf)** · **[LLMs for time series](llm_time_series.pdf)**.
-I've been lucky to learn from [Zhanxing Zhu](https://zhanxingzhu.github.io/) (STGCN) and [Yongshun Gong](https://faculty.sdu.edu.cn/gongyongshun/en/), whose work on representation learning and spatio-temporal structure shaped how I think about heterogeneous, evolving data.
+For anyone who wants a gentler entry point, I've put together beginner-friendly slide decks on my main directions: **[transfer learning](transfer_learning.pdf)** · **[graph learning](graph_learning.pdf)** · **[optimal transport](optimal_transport.pdf)** · **[LLMs for time series](llm_time_series.pdf)**.
+I've been lucky to learn from [Zhanxing Zhu](https://zhanxingzhu.github.io/) (STGCN) and [Yongshun Gong](https://faculty.sdu.edu.cn/gongyongshun/en/), whose work on spatio-temporal structure shaped how I think about heterogeneous, evolving data.
 Outside of research, I'm drawn to building things with atmosphere — cinema, memory, digital experiences that feel like something rather than just work ✨

 <!--